 Nearly forty-eight percent of the American population suffers from sleep deprivation, according to a report.
 What’s worse is that more than half of them do not take any action to improve their sleep.

 Often, you don’t have to make big changes to improve sleep.
-Small changes, for
+Small changes, for instance a new pillow, can make a huge difference.

 Check out the section below to learn which pillow types are good for back sleepers.
 You might also want to see our review of 5 best pillows for back sleepers if you’ve decided to get yourself a new pillow.